Diagnosis

 • Eat a heart-healthy diet.
 Focus on plant-based foods, including fruits, vegetables and whole grains.
 Limit saturated fats and trans fats.

 • Exercise regularly.
-With your doctor's OK, work up to at least 30 minutes of moderate-intensity exercise five times a week.
+Aim for at least 30 minutes of moderate-intensity exercise five times a week.

 • Don't smoke.
 If you smoke, find a way to quit.